section-engineering-education/engineering-education/articles/css-in-js-solutions/index.md

 3. Styletron: Styletron is another CSS-in-JS library that works with plain JS, React, and other frontend frameworks.

-Styletron has some outstanding features that will be examined shortly, but the distinct feature that sets Styletron apart from other CSS-in-JS solution is the ability to use media queries and other CSS selectors which couldn’t be done via inline styles.
+Styletron has some outstanding features that will be examined shortly, but the distinct feature that sets Styletron apart from other CSS-in-JS solutions is the ability to use media queries and other CSS selectors which couldn’t be done via inline styles.

 Well, apart from the cool feature of declaring media queries, here are some benefits of using Styletron: